Assisted Living in ARLINGTON, VA

 The Jefferson

-North Fillmore Street Alf provides assisted living services in Arlington County to up to 7 55+ adults at a time.
-North Fillmore Street Alf is located at 1422 N. Fillmore Street in the 22201 zip code area.
-As part of it individual care package, it includes services such as a movie room, an environment that welcomes pets and linen and laundry service.
+The Jefferson provides assisted living services in Arlington County to up to 75 retired adults at a time.
+The Jefferson is situated at 900 N. Taylor Street in the 22203 zip code area.
+As part of it personal care services, it offers amenities like a hair salon, weight management and laundry services.

 Assisted living facilities in other parts of Virginia